Experts say detoxing while pregnant can be safe

 Conventional wisdom has been that stopping opioids or detoxing mothers during pregnancy was too risky for the fetus as well as the mother, but ACOG has taken another look at this practice in light of the overdose crisis.
 Those risks include stillbirth and fetal stress.

-Medically assisted treatment, or MAT as it's referred to, slowly weans someone who is addicted to opioids off of the drugs they are using with the aid of other medications such as buprenorphine or methadone.
-This, too, is not without risk to an unborn baby or its mother, although it has been associated with improved prenatal care, lower rates of complications during pregnancy and compliance to addiction treatment.
-MAT is in contrast to quitting cold turkey, which is what happens in detox.
+Medically assisted treatment, or MAT as it's referred to, slowly weans someone who is addicted to opioids off the drugs they are using with the aid of other medications such as buprenorphine or methadone, along with behavioral therapy.
+This, too, is not without risk to the mother, or the unborn baby, who can eventually be born with NAS.
+However, MAT has been associated with improved prenatal care, lower rates of complications during pregnancy and higher rates of compliance to addiction treatment.
+Unlike MAT, medically supervised withdrawal is the tapering off an opioid without the aid of a medication, but still coupled with the other support services.

 Dr. Maria Mascola, who leads ACOG's committee on obstetric practice, said that while MAT remains the gold standard to help a mother taper down her use of opioids, there was some recognition that withdrawing with the help of a physician and other support services could be effective.
 "There is a growing body [of studies] that says it can be safe, but the data is still limited," said Mascola.